 Please note the important dates included with the steps below:

-- An interviews with Kananaskis Emergency Services and an interview with the Delta Kananaskis Lodge
+- A joint interview with Kananaskis Emergency Services & the Pomeroy Kananaskis Mountain Lodge

 - Offer and request for records (criminal records check, drivers abstract and doctors medical)